CALL FOR APPLICATIONS

 – Melissa Badeker, Baltimore Teacher Supply Swap

-For more information on applying, view the frequently asked questions below and join one of the upcoming info sessions:
+For questions and more information on applying, view the frequently asked questions below and join one of the upcoming info sessions:

 Is this just for JHU students?

-No, anyone who lives in the greater Baltimore area can apply.
-Also, in addition to students, Johns Hopkins University/Medicine faculty and staff may apply.
+Definitely not!!
+Anyone that lives in the greater Baltimore area may apply.
+Also, in addition to students, JHU faculty and staff may apply.

 What are some examples of the kind of ideas and ventures SIL is looking to support?